trans-travel/trans-travel/us/ks.md

 than sex assigned at birth, regardless of legal documentation changes in Kansas or elsewhere.

+Trans travelers should use extreme caution in Kansas due to 2023 SB180 (The badly named "Women's Bill of Rights").
+Kansas requires all state agencies to treat all trans women as men, all trans men as women, and all non-binary people on the basis of their sex assigned at birth.
+This has wide-ranging implications, such as improper incarceration, bathroom access, identifications, etc.

 Kansas does not appear to place child custody at risk.

 ## Non-discrimination Law

  * Kansas non-discrimination law does not include LGBT people
+ * The State is required under 2023 SB180 to discriminate against trans people.

 ## Public Accommodations

  * Because of Kansas's law defining sex legally (note that the law does not mention bathrooms directly), it may be interpreted by courts, in combination with other laws, to ban trans people from appropriate bathrooms.
+This is the opinion held by the Attorney General, so it is likely to be followed by state agencies.
- * Some believe trans women are required to use male facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
+ * Trans women are required to use male facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
- * Some believe Trans men are required to use women's facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
+ * Trans men are required to use women's facilities such as bathrooms, showers, locker rooms, homeless accommodations, etc.
- * Some believe non-binary people are required to use facilities based on sex assigned at birth.
+ * Non-binary people are required to use facilities based on sex assigned at birth.
- * Some cities have protections against gender-identity discrimination, but it is unclear how that is reconciled with state law.
+ * Some cities have protections against gender-identity discrimination, but the state law will override many of these protections.

-It is unknown how this would be enforced.
+It is unknown how this would be enforced, beyond where the state has the power to impose gender determination on people.
+It is likely that, for instance, a trans woman using a women's bathroom could be charged with other crimes that do carry a penalty on the basis that the state prohibits her from being in the space.

 ## Drag / Performance / Cross-dressing Laws